Talal Yassine: Career

-Crescent Wealth

-He founded and is the current managing director of Crescent Wealth, Australia's first Islamic wealth manager.
-In an interview by The Australian on February 15, 2013, he stated that after he failed to find investment products that would satisfy Islamic requirements and were available in Australia to be offered to Muslim investors back then, he established the company in partnership with the U.S. fund manager Saturna Capital to oversee international shares, with Sigma Funds to handle local shares portfolio, and with the Islamic finance subsidiary of HSBC Bank.

-On November 2010 it was granted the Australian Securities and Investments Commission's Australian Financial Services Licence.
-By 2011, it launched Crescent Australian Equity fund with $5.5 million of seed capital from Aon Hewitt targeting the retail market and self-managed superannuation funds (SMSF) in particular.
-Other financial products include the Crescent Islamic Cash Management Fund, the Crescent Diversified Property Fund, and Crescent International Equity Fund.

-The company also launched Crescent Wealth Superannuation Fund, the country's first Islamic superannuation fund, on December 17, 2012.
-Complying with Islamic guidelines, it does not invest in alcohol, gambling, pornography, weapons, pork, and financial stocks like banks due to a ban on interest charges.

-In February 2012 Crescent Wealth in partnership with Thomson Reuters launched the Thomson Reuters Crescent Wealth Islamic Australia index, Australia's first Islamic equities index.

-Civil service
+In 2017, Yassine was board secretary for The Co-op Bookshop, during which a student-led campaign unsuccessfully attempted to remove the board over accusations of corruption, mismanagement, substandard governance, and anti-democratic practices.
+In October 2016, the Co-op had entered into a consultancy agreement with Yassine Corporation Pty Limited.
+In the 2020 Voluntary Administrators’ Report prepared by PricewaterhouseCoopers (PwC), the consultancy agreement between the Co-op and Yassine Corporation Pty Limited involved payments of approximately A$726,000 per annum.
+The report stated that this amount was “in excess of the reasonable costs of obtaining these services from an arm’s length supplier” and described the agreement as “uncommercial.”
+PwC further noted that the execution of the agreement may constitute a breach of directors’ duty, and that because a relative of Talal Yassine was a director of the Co-op at the time, the agreement may also constitute an unreasonable director-related transaction under section 588FDA of the Corporations Act 2001 (Cth).

+Yassine is Executive Chairman of the family affiliated First Quay Capital and LandCorp Australia.
-Yassine's works in civil service were as a member of the boards of Sydney Ports, Sydney West Area Health Service, the New South Wales Casino Control Authority, and New South Wales Casino Liquor & Gaming Authority.
-Moreover, he served as non-executive director on the board of Australian Postal Corporation since 2 August 2012 until August 2015.

-He also was a member of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT) for four years, serving as Chairman for three years, a member of the board of DFAT's Australia Malaysia Institute, and a member of the Australian Multicultural Council.
+Yassine was a member of the boards of Sydney Ports, Sydney West Area Health Service, the New South Wales Casino Control Authority.
+He served as non-executive director on the board of Australian Postal Corporation since 2 August 2012 until August 2015.
+He was a member of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT) for four years, serving as chairman for three years, a member of the board of DFAT's Australia Malaysia Institute, and a member of the Australian Multicultural Council.

-Academe and philanthropy

-He is an adjunct Business School professor at the University of Western Sydney and currently serves as an honorary professorial fellow at Crawford School of Public Policy within The Australian National University.
+Yassine is an adjunct Business School professor at the University of Western Sydney and serves as an honorary professorial fellow at Crawford School of Public Policy within The Australian National University.
 He was a board member of the Whitlam Institute (within Western Sydney University) as well as Macquarie University.

-According to the Australian Charities and Not-for-profits Commission, he is affiliated the following philanthropic organisations: Crescent Foundation Fund Trust, Islamic Museum of Sydney Limited, Media Diversity Australia Limited, The Trustee for Whitlam Institute within Western Sydney University Trust, and Whitlam Institute Within Western Sydney University Foundation Council Board.